-Sarah Tabrizi has worked on research into neurodegenerative diseases since her PhD at UCL.
+Dr. Sarah Tabrizi has worked on research into neurodegenerative diseases since her PhD at UCL.
 She has had a major research interest in Huntington’s disease (HD), and Sarah’s team is spearheading a major effort to develop and test new disease-modifying therapies for HD.
-Among other things, Tabrizi led TRACK-HD, an international study to understand the neurobiology of HD.
-Her research programme is translating HD research directly from the lab to patients with a programme that is ultimately aimed at preventing the neurodegenerative disease process itself.
+In this interview Dr. Tabrizi talks about the IONIS-HTTRx trial, which aims to lower the levels of the harmful huntingtin (HTT) protein.

 Here is a interview with Sarah Tabrizi, first published in Spring 2016 issue of Enroll!

 Prof. Dr. med Jean-Marc Burgunder works in Switzerland.
 He studied neurology at the University of Bern and in 1999 he was appointed titular professor.
 Dr. Burgunder then served as a medical professor at the University of Singapore from 2002 to 2004.
 On his return, he established himself in Bern, where he teach, conduct research and work with genetic counselling.